craftercms/docs/source/developers/developer-workflow/developer-workflow.rst

 After setting up the topology above, if you just want to get a local environment up and going (say a new developer joining the team), follow these instructions:

-1. Install Crafter Studio locally (Source build or Binaries bundle)
+1. Install Crafter Studio locally (Binaries download or Source build)
 2. Login as Admin
 3. Click **Create Site**